Ebullient Blue Jay Donaldson basks in glow of 500-level moonshot

 “I had a couple that were 460-plus but I feel like that one was pretty good,” he said.

-Donaldson said he had seen replays of the famous drives that Conseco and McGwire had launched before him and it was nice to have something in common with those two free swingers.
+Donaldson said he had seen replays of the famous drives that Canseco and McGwire had launched before him and it was nice to have something in common with those two free swingers.

 “Ultimately I thought it was possible [to hit one that far],” he said.
 “I didn’t think it was out of reach.
-But Jose Conseco and those guys, those are some pretty big guys.”Report Typo/Error
+But Jose Canseco and those guys, those are some pretty big guys.”Report Typo/Error

 Follow us on Twitter: @Globe_Sports